 Do I Need A Local Bank Account?

 IEs with Small Business Status are NOT required to open a full Georgian business bank account to handle their business transactions.
-You have other options:
+However, having your banking based in Georgia, rather than abroad, can help avoid any additional liability you may incur in countries where your banking is currently performed.

 - To claim back reverse charge VAT (18%) which must be declared and paid on all business purchases made from vendors outside Georgia, where Georgian VAT was not already collected (which is typically, any foreign purchases of services and digital goods).
 With reverse charge VAT, even non-VAT registered businesses have to pay, so if you have business expenses outside Georgia, you are often better off by being VAT registered.

 - To claim back local VAT (18%).
-If you buy products or services within Georgia where VAT is applied, you can claim that back.
-Saving you 18% on things you buy for your business here – including office furniture and any other incidental items.
+If you buy products or services within Georgia where VAT is applied, you can claim that back – providing you also have some VATable income transactions in Georgia.
+If this applies to you, then you can claim back 18% on things you buy for your business here – including office furniture and any other incidental items.
+(Please note, since January 2021, claiming back local VAT if your business does not also charge VAT on products / services in Georgia is now much harder to become qualified for.)

 - If all your business transactions are with foreign businesses and clients, you typically are exempt from charging them VAT.
 So, you will not have to increase your prices but you will be able to claim back all the above VAT.
 For most businesses, this is a big win.

 - To get residency via the work permit option.
 If you intend to stay in Georgia for more than 1 year, and your business will turnover more than 50k GEL per year, you will be eligible to apply for residency.
-To prove that 50k GEL in turnover, you will need to supply a copy of your VAT turnover return, or pay to hire an auditor (at least 500 GEL, but significantly more in complex cases) to confirm revenue.
-If you don’t register for VAT, you will need to hire an auditor.
+To prove 50k GEL in turnover, you will normally need to supply a copy of your VAT turnover return, or pay to hire an auditor (at least 500 GEL, but significantly more in complex cases) to confirm revenue.
+If you don’t register for VAT, you will often need to hire an auditor – though some other limited options may be available.
 You should register for VAT as soon as you open the business in order to accrue the 50k GEL as soon as possible.
 You can ask about residency options during your free consultation with us.

 Once I’m Registered, How Do I Stop Paying Taxes Elsewhere?